arr-ai/arrai/docs/slicing.md

 When the lower bound, the upper bound, and step are provided, the values will have to evaluate to a number as slicing can only be done with number expressions.
-Anything other than `Number`, the expression will fail.
+Anything expression with a type other than `Number` will cause the expression evaluation to fail with an error message showing which expression does not compile to a `Number`.

 When `stepSize` is not defined, its value defaults to `1`.
 If `stepSize` evaluates to `0`, it will return an empty set.
 The value of `stepSize` determines the default value of